 Tip: For the target-actual comparison, it is worthwhile to look closely: is the budget tied or free?
 Are work and cost internal or external items?

 These distinctions will help you.
 They will allow you to recognize problems in the making and to derive countermeasures.
-Counteracting such problems will be hard for those who only have aggregate amounts of work and costs available across the entire project.
+Counteracting such problems will be hard for those who only have aggregate amounts of work and cost available across the entire project.

 Tip: Use line charts similar to the milestones’ for this.
 They are more informative than mere numbers.
 You obtain them from the historization on the reporting dates.